Personal Care Services: Will the Fear of the “F” Word (Medicaid Fraud) Cause PCS in the Home to Be Eradicated???

 And, arguably, all because of the speculative “F” word.
 What is that political phrase we heard so much in the last elections?
 Oh, yes, maybe we should use a scalpel, not an ax?

-Posted on April 29, 2014, in 1915 b/c Waiver, AHHC, Assisted Living Facilities, Credible Allegations of Fraud, Criminal Medicaid Fraud, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, Due process, Eligibilty, Federal Government, Fraud, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Hospice, In Home Care Services, Increase in Medicaid Spending, Legislation, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Fraud, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Budget, Medicare Reimbursement Rates, NC, New York Medicaid, North Carolina, Nursing Homes, Personal Care Services, Rate Reductions, Skilled Nursing Visits, Tax Dollars, Taxes, Taxpayers and tagged ADLs, Assisted Living Facilities, DHHS, Division of Medical Assistance, DMA, Fraud, General Assembly, Health care provider, Hospice, Innovations Waiver, Medicaid, Medicaid Fraud, Medicaid recipients, Medicaid Services, Medical Necessity, Medicare, Medicare Fraud, North Carolina, Nursing Homes, PCS, PCS Rate Reductions, Personal Care Services, Waiver.
+Posted on April 29, 2014, in 1915 b/c Waiver, Assisted Living Facilities, Credible Allegations of Fraud, Criminal Medicaid Fraud, Decrease in Medicaid Spending, Division of Medical Assistance, Due process, Eligibilty, Federal Government, Fraud, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Hospice, In Home Care Services, Increase in Medicaid Spending, Legislation, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Fraud, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Budget, Medicare Reimbursement Rates, NC, NC DHHS, New York Medicaid, North Carolina, Nursing Homes, Personal Care Services, Rate Reductions, Skilled Nursing Visits, Tax Dollars, Taxes, Taxpayers and tagged ADLs, Assisted Living Facilities, Division of Medical Assistance, DMA, Fraud, General Assembly, Health care provider, Hospice, Innovations Waiver, Medicaid, Medicaid Fraud, Medicaid recipients, Medicaid Services, Medical Necessity, Medicare, Medicare Fraud, NC DHHS, North Carolina, Nursing Homes, PCS, PCS Rate Reductions, Personal Care Services, Waiver.
 Bookmark the permalink.
 Leave a comment.